-A classic strength workout that involves you lying on your back lifting your upper body to strengthen your core muscles.
-There are a few variations of these exercises; to start off you can do the simple sit-ups.
+A classic strength workout that involves you lying on your back, lifting your upper body to target your ab and hip muscles directly.
+There are a few variations of sit-ups but master the basic sit-up first.

-- You could place your hands either being your ears with your elbows pushed outward or you can cross them in front of your chest.
+- You could place your hands behind your head with your elbows in line with your ears, or you could cross your arms over your chest.

-- Exhale as you raise yourself and inhale as you lower yourself to the ground.
+- Exhale as you lift and inhale as you lower.

 This upper body exercise is great for strengthening your back muscles, biceps, shoulders, and core.
 It also helps improve your grip strength.